indrajithi/genquest/README.md

     l13 = ['NN', 'VBZ']
 ```

-Each sentence is parsed using English grammar with the use of condition statements.
+Each sentence is parsed using English grammar rules with the use of condition statements.
 A dictionary is created called **`bucket`** and the part-of-speech tags are added to it.

 The sentence which gets parsed successfully generates a question sentence.